jackW50/sinatra-reminder-app/README.md

 ## License

-Sinatra-Reminder-App is available as open source under the terms of the [MIT License](https://github.com/schanrai/startup-cms/blob/master/LICENSE).

-<a href="https://github.com/jackW50/sinatra-reminder-app/blob/master/LICENSE">MIT License.</a>
+Sinatra-Reminder-App is available as open source under the terms of the <a href="https://github.com/jackW50/sinatra-reminder-app/blob/master/LICENSE">MIT License.</a>